lmorg/murex/docs/user-guide/README.md

 * [`die`](../commands/die.md):
   Terminate murex with an exit number of 1
 * [`err`](../commands/err.md):
-  Print a line to the STDERR
+  Print a line to the stderr
 * [`escape`](../commands/escape.md):
   Escape or unescape input
 * [`esccli`](../commands/esccli.md):